DiogoCostaPT/FLUXOS_cpp/README.md

 ## Branches
 * main: All changes made in adesolver and adesolver_wintra have been merged into main
-* developnment: branch used for development before merge with main
+* development: branch used for development before merge with main
 * adesolver: Adection-Dispersion-Reaction equation solver was converted to C++ and debugged
 * adesolver_wintra: the wintra algorithm was added
-* Note that the primary branch (formerly known as master) was renamed main
+* Note that the primary branch (formerly known as "master") was renamed as "main"

 ## Compiling
 * cmake: CMakeList is provided